self-debug/self-debug/README.md

 ## I'm Sérgio Ferreira!

-:computer: QA!
+:computer: Passion QA!

 :house_with_garden: I’m from Brazil.

-:books: I’m currently learning everything.
+:books: I’m currently learning about agile testing.

-:outbox_tray: 2022 Goals: create a new project and find a new job.
+:outbox_tray: 2022 Goals: learn more and more and find a new job.

 <div>